esnunes/valida/README.md

 #### len

-Validation based in the size of an array.
+Validation based in the size of an array or in the number of chars of a non-array.

 **options:**